 The state treasurer accepted Nessel’s view of the law, announcing on March 30 that the tax rate would revert to its prior level at the end of 2023.
 This would allow the government to collect more than $700 million extra from the taxpayers per year, beginning in 2024.

-The Mackinac Center Legal Foundation filed a lawsuit against Michigan State Treasurer Rachel Eubanks on August 24, demanding that the state revise its budget to reflect the permanent income tax reduction instead of taking an additional $700 million a year from Michigan residents.
+The Mackinac Center Legal Foundation filed a lawsuit against Michigan State Treasurer Rachel Eubanks on August 24, demanding that the state follow the law and ensure the income tax reduction remains permanent, instead of taking an additional $700 million a year from Michigan residents next year.

 The complaint was filed on behalf of 10 parties.
 Two Michigan lawmakers, Sen. Ed McBroom, R-Waucedah Township, and Rep. Dale Zorn, R-Onsted; two Michigan-based business associations, Associated Builders and Contractors of Michigan and the National Federation of Independent Business, Inc.; as well six Michigan residents and taxpayers: Rodney Davies, Kimberly Davies, Owen Pyle, William Lubaway, Barbara Carter and Ross Vander Klok.